 So a topology of amp which tolerates this will have a technical advantage over one that does not.
 Of course, if you like to listen to a single note all the time….

-This is one way in which you can get the contradictory situation where the reviewers rave about the amp, as occurred with the Croft Integrated, while the technician finds fault.
+This is one way in which you can achieve the contradictory situation where the reviewers rave about the amp, as occurred with the Croft Integrated, while the technician finds fault.

 You can bet the Integrated did not run hot at the reviewer’s houses (before and after the measurements were taken) when sounding so musical.